How long does it take?

 These are common questions for the new homeschooler.
 The answers will be different for every family!
 The truth is, unless where you live has rules around attendance, you can customize your schedule to fit your lifestyle.
 The beauty of homeschooling is it’s flexibility.

-Here’s a quick overview of a week in the life of my family:
+Here’s a quick overview of a week in the life of my family (in 2017):